veikkonyfors/blog/index.md

 I'm glad you are here.

 I plan to talk mostly about Quantum Mechanics with a layman's attitude.
 Trying to work out how it goes.
 With ambition of getting it right in the end.
 Likely I take quite a few incorrect paths on the way.

-So one must beware not take quantum stuff I present here for the final truth.
-It may be fake news on the way.
-I surely let you know once I am confident about this all.
+So, please have a look on the [Disclaimer](1977/07/22/disclaimer)

 Might be I have a few words on ICT as well, probably not as much as a layman at all.
 Without ruling environmental sustainability out.